-Count Saxe, a German, and natural son of Aagustus the second, king of Poland, born at Dresden, 1696; died 1750.
+Count Saze, a German, and natural son of Augustus the second, king of Poland, born at Dresden, 1696; died 1750.
 One of the greatest soldiers which the eighteenth century produced; he served under the duke of Marlborough and prince Eugene, in the Netherlands; he then went to France, and was appointed general of her armies by Lewis the fifteenth: he took Prague, fought the battle of Fontenoy, and gallantly distinguished himself in many other engagements.

 Swedenborg, a Swedish philosopher, born at Stockholm, 1689; died 1772.
-Memorable as the founder of a sect of Christians, called the New Jerusalem Church : he compiled a strange system of theology, and either pretended or believed that c he was gifted with some peculiar revelations of the Divine will : his followers are now numerous, both c, in London and elsewhere.
+Memorable as the founder of a sect of Christians, called the New Jerusalem Church: he compiled a strange system of theology, and either pretended or believed that he was gifted with some peculiar revelations of the Divine will: his followers are now numerous, both in London and elsewhere.

 Sulzer, a Swiss, born 1720; died 1779.
-He d was a good mathematician, and natural philosoi-pher; published numerous works, of which the ls most increasing are, a Journey in the Alps, and to the Universal Theory of the Fine Arts.
+He was a good mathematician, and natural philosopher; published numerous works, of which the most interesting are, a Journey in the Alps, and the Universal Theory of the Fine Arts.

-he Doctor Solander, a native of Sweden, and emi-
+Doctor Solander, a native of Sweden, and emi-